 It might seem that an investment strategy as incredibly simple as equal weighting couldn’t possibly offer anything of interest to sophisticated investors.
 But equal weighting should not be dismissed so quickly.
 Without a material increase in risk, the equal-weight strategy robustly outperforms the traditional cap-weight benchmark on a gross basis.

-If equal-weighted strategies are not only easy to understand but also provide better risk-adjusted returns than cap-weighted indices, why should anyone bother with a more complicated smart beta strategy such as a fundamentally weighted index?
-For two reasons: A fundamentally weighted index outperforms its equally weighted counterpart before accounting for costs; and it also has lower implementation costs.
+If equal-weighted strategies are not only easy to understand but also provide better risk-adjusted returns than cap-weighted indices, why should anyone bother with a more complicated smart beta strategy such as the fundamentally weighted approach?
+For two reasons: The fundamentally weighted approach outperforms its equally weighted counterpart before accounting for costs; and it also has lower implementation costs.
 In addition to reviewing simulated performance records, we will describe the mechanism that drives the returns of both smart beta strategies, and we will explain why selecting and weighting stocks on the basis of fundamentals uses the mechanism more efficiently.

 Both fundamental and equal-weight strategies owe their attractive performance to the noise in prices—the fact that stocks are often mispriced—and the tendency for stock prices to reverse direction and head back toward their long-term averages.
 Stocks that are temporarily overpriced automatically receive a higher weight in the cap-weighted benchmark; conversely, stocks that are temporarily underpriced are given a lower weight.
 This internal dynamic causes a performance drag for the cap-weight strategy: it overweights expensive stocks, magnifying the adverse return impact when their prices revert toward the mean, and it underweights cheap stocks that may be poised to rise in price.